 Functionality and Design

 The watch is quite chunky and the five buttons have a solid feel to them.
 More importantly for me it has a large face, which means the information screens are easy to see (a big benefit when I struggle to see anything on a smaller screen).
+The Garmin Fenix 6X Pro actually has the largest screen in the Fenix range – it also has the longest battery life.
+If you want a smaller screen, you will need the 6S which has the smallest screen, and not coincidentally, the shortest battery life.

 There are multiple activity profiles which can be individually configured, with up to eight data fields available – I have different fields for trail running, road running and cycling.
 Personally, I prefer a larger view, so I only use four fields for trail running.